The surveillance economy is more like the commodification economy

 an alien replica of itself.
 Part of that was

-driven by the realization that the same Commoditize Your Complement strategy that applies to device drivers can also apply to every business, everywhere.
+driven by the realization that the same Commoditize Your Complement strategy that applies to device drivers and other open source software can also apply to every business, everywhere.
 It's more of a commodification economy than a surveillance economy, but we got started saying surveillance economy so we might as well stick with it.

 Use a stack of janky PC hardware instead of splashing out on a Digital Unix server: cool hack